conweller/Got-Milk-Writeup/Readme.md

 print(p.recv())
 ```

-We get the following string printed:
+This prints the following string:

 ```
 1:64 2:f7f33580 3:804866f 4:0 5:ca0000 6:1 7:41414141 8:41414141 9:31204141 10:2078253a